fossasia/susi_android/docs/configure_guide.md

     </tr>
   </table>

-* Press "YES, FINISH SETUP", to complete your device setup else press "GO BACK" if you want ot change any configuration.
+* Press "YES, FINISH SETUP", to complete your device setup else press "GO BACK" if you want to change any configuration.

   <img src="images/android13.png" height="500px" width="270"><br>

-* At the last press "OK" after the confirmation message of device setup appears.
+* At the last press "OK" after the confirmation message of the device setup appears.

   <img src="images/android14.png" height="500px" width="270"><br>